essejhsif/beautifulpython/README.md

 # beautifulpython
-Examples of beautiful programs/algorithms (written in Python).
+And by beautiful I mean recursive.